qmaness-hue/EGR314qmaness.github.io/docs/04-Microcontroller-Selection/Microcontroller-Selection.md

 | Pin 11 (DIS) | Disables outputs | Not sure|
 | Pin 12 (PWM) | Pulse Width Modulation | Not Connected |

+**Selected Microcontroller**

 The microcontroller I selected for the motor system will be the DIP microcontroller provided in class.
-Based on my research, the motor driver and gearmotor I plan to use are compatible with the PIC18F47Q10.
-The motor driver I selected--the MAX6650EUB+T--utilizes the I2C interface.
-This interface is the one I personally have the most experience with, and therefore suits the DIP well.
+The motor driver and gearmotor I selected are compatible with the PIC18F47Q10.
+The motor driver I selected--the IFX9201SGAUMA1--utilizes the SPI interface.
+This interface is covered in depth during class, making it a well understood software.
 All parameters appear to match up, as I did the component selection with the DIP given in class in mind.